jimdengdev/jimdengdev/README.md

   - Developing RAG (Retrieval-Augmented Generation) agent systems
   - Creating Python automation/scripting solutions

-## 🚀 Current Projects
+## 🚀 Doing
-I'm deeply interested in AIGC (AI Generated Content) and will soon share new technologies and insights in this field.
+- I'm deeply interested in AIGC (AI Generated Content) and will soon share new technologies and insights in this field.
 Feel free to connect or collaborate!
 - Read more about my [Blog](https://jimdeng.com/)